ThadSherwood/Homework/Task 2.md

 where Date >= '2024-05-02'
 group by weekDay
 ```
 Results show that either less people are getting tested on the weekend.
-Possibly trying to wait out the weekend in the hopes that they just have a cold and hoping that the symptoms will subside by monday.
+Possibly trying to wait out the weekend in the hopes that they just have a cold and hoping that the symptoms will subside by Monday.
+The data did not sort the way that I would have preferred, so I manually sorted the results into the correct ordered date, given the time restrictions.